Meet Hilary A. Rinaldi

 Hi – I’m so glad you stopped by!

-You probably don’t know this, but I don’t really like to talk about myself; I’d rather talk through my artwork.
-On a website, however, I have to – but as the pin on the bear in the picture says, “Don’t Panic” about it.
+You probably don’t know this, but I don’t really like to talk about myself; I’d rather talk through my artwork and characters.
+Because they are, after all, extensions of myself.

 The Basics